Senkua/Horiseon-Challenge-1/README.md

 ## Description

 - I created this project to add fixes and accessibility to the website Horiseon.
-- The fixes applied make all the links work
+- The fixes applied make all the links work / fix unproperly commented css.
-- I learnt about some basic debugging and how to spot an error.
+- I learnt about some basic debugging and how to spot multiple errors involving font comments and id errors.

 ## Installation